andrea-pratt/Go_Fish/README.md

 # Capstone_Project1
+SOURCES:
+1. Go Fish was one of the labs for Java at MCTC that I took last Spring.
+I didn't specifically reference this program, and I don't have a link for it.
+Any resemblance is from my experience working on that lab.

-Go Fish game rules copied from "https://bicyclecards.com/how-to-play/go-fish/"
+2. Go Fish game rules copied from "https://bicyclecards.com/how-to-play/go-fish/"

 THE PACK
 The standard 52-card pack is used.
 Some cards will be dealt and the rest will form the stock pile.

-Sources:
-Go Fish was one of the labs for Java at MCTC that I took last Spring.
-I didn't specifically reference this program, and I don't have a link for it.
-Any resemblance is from my experience working on that lab.

 OBJECT OF THE GAME
 The goal is to win the most "books" of cards.
 A book is any four of a kind, such as four kings, four aces, and so on.